Sairyss/domain-driven-hexagon/README.md

 ### Request DTOs

 Input data sent by a user.
-May consists of request classes and interfaces.
+May consist of request classes and interfaces.

 Examples: